 Port, Prosciutto and Fig Crostini

-Port wine and figs are a natural flavor combination and this easy and elegant appetizer makes the most of that classic pairing by adding prosciutto and ricotta for contrast in flavor and texture.
+Port wine and figs are a natural flavor combination and this easy and elegant appetizer makes the most of that classic pairing, and the salty goodness of the prosciutto and creaminess of the ricotta offer a delicious contrast in both flavor and texture in each bite.

 - 1 cup dried figs, stemmed and chopped